Gelbpunkt/gateway-proxy/README.md

 Because the `IDENTIFY` is not actually controlled by the client side, activity data must be specified in the config file and will have no effect when sent in the client's `IDENTIFY` payload.

+It uses a minimal algorithm to replace the sequence numbers in incoming payloads with fake sequence numbers that are valid for the clients, but does not need to parse the JSON for that.

 ## Configuration

 Create a file `config.json` and fill in these fields: